muratk5n/thirdwave/en/README.md

 ---

-Article prefaced comment with 'still' assuming both previous projects listed were not related to oil and gas?
+Article prefaced that comment with 'still' assuming both previous projects listed were not related to oil and gas?
 The clean ammonia project was blue ammonia, meaning it was generated from natgas + CCUS.

 Al Monitor: "[R]ecently, the Abu Dhabi National Oil Company sent the experimental energy form clean ammonia to Japan.
 In May, the Emirati